THE APRIL TOM-TOM

 SCHOOL CLOSINGS

-Big Chief will be closed from Thursday April 6th thru Friday April 14th.
-School reopens on Monday April 17th.
-Day care days offered are Tuesday 4/11 to Thursday 4/13 from 8 to 4.
-Please pack your child’s lunch and 2 fruits.
+Big Chief will be closed from Monday April 22nd thru Tuesday April 30th.
+School reopens on Wednesday May 1st.
+Day care days offered are Monday 4/22 to Thursday 4/25 from 8 to 4:30.
+Please pack your child’s lunch, 2 fruits and a sheet and blanket.
 Also remember to send in peanut and tree nut free foods.

 Email bigchiefschcamp@optimum.net if you would like to sign your child up.